 Similarly, your WordPress site may be locked behind a slew of passwords, but that’s not the best form of security.

-Many people recognize the need to add security measures to their site and that’s why so many flock to Wordfence.
+Many people recognize the need to protect their site against cyber attacks and that’s why so many flock to Wordfence.
 The security Word press plugin allows features like blocking malicious networks, scanning for vulnerabilities, monitoring various metrics that could make your site more open to attack, and much more.